hd016514/fhir.cerner.com/content/dstu2/authorization.md

 }
 ```

-The refresh token issued is good while the users session is still valid.
+The refresh token issued is good while the user's session is still valid.

 ##### References #####
 [1] https://tools.ietf.org/html/rfc6749